Custom Event Setup

 Investment casting example

-Indirect additive manufacturing (AM) combines 3D-printed molds with injection or casting to produce plastics, ceramics, metals, and more—often faster and more cost-effective for medium/long runs.
+Indirect additive manufacturing (AM) combines 3D-printed molds or patterns with injection or casting to manufacture plastics, ceramics, metals and more.
+It is often the most cost-effective and scalable route for medium to long runs, while retaining the geometric freedom of 3D printing.

 Gold ring cast finish